python-poetry/poetry/docs/docs/repositories.md

     ```
     Poetry will fallback to Pip style use of keyring so that backends like
+    Microsoft's [artifacts-keyring](https://pypi.org/project/artifacts-keyring/) get a change to retrieve
-    Microsoft's [artifacts-keyring](https://pypi.org/project/artifacts-keyring/).
-It will need to be properly
+    valid credentials.
+It will need to be properly installed into Poetry's virtualenv,
-    installed into Poetry's virtualenv, preferrably by installing a plugin.
+    preferrably by installing a plugin.

     If you are letting Poetry manage your virtual environments you will want a virtualenv
     seeder installed in Poetry's virtualenv that installs the desired keyring backend
     during `poetry install`.
-To again use Azure DecOps as an example: [azure-devops-artifacts-helpers](https://pypi.org/project/azure-devops-artifacts-helpers/)
+To again use Azure DevOps as an example: [azure-devops-artifacts-helpers](https://pypi.org/project/azure-devops-artifacts-helpers/)
     provides such a seeder.
 This would of course best achieved by installing a Poetry plugin
     if it exists for you use case instead of doing it yourself.
     ```